Core Concepts

 #> 1 4 5If no analysis function is provided, check_conditions()

-returns the filtered subset instead of calling a function — convenient
+returns the filtered subset as-is with a warning — convenient for

 Trial